sandraike/sandraike/README.md

 - 👋 Hi, I’m @sandraike
-- 👀 I’m interested in Product Design
+- 👀 I’m a Product Designer
 - 🌱 I’m currently improving my skills in designing usable and aesthetic products that is able to scale.
 - 💞️ I’m looking to collaborate on amazing design projects
 - 📫 How to reach me - sandraike45@gmail.com